French Riviera Beyond Nice: Hidden Coastal Towns Worth Visiting

 Antibes: Historic Walls and Artistic Heritage

-When I first visited Antibes, I was struck by how it manages to feel both like a bustling resort town and a place steeped in history.
-It’s perched right on the Cap d’Antibes peninsula, and the old town, with its ancient walls still standing guard by the sea, is just captivating.
 You can really feel the centuries of stories held within those stones, especially with views stretching out towards the Maritime Alps.
 It’s a popular spot, no doubt about it, and in the summer, you’ll find it’s quite lively, especially around the port where the yachts dock.
-This means there’s a good amount of nightlife, which can be fun, but also means it can get pretty loud late into the night.
+This means there’s a good amount of nightlife, which can be fun, but it can also get pretty loud late into the night.
 If you’re looking for absolute quiet, maybe aim for the shoulder seasons.

 A Popular Resort with Sandy Beaches

-Antibes itself boasts some lovely sandy beaches right within reach, which is a big plus if you’re traveling with family or just want easy access to the sea.
-But what I really loved was exploring the Cap d’Antibes peninsula itself.
-There are these fantastic walking paths that lead you to hidden coves and smaller, quieter swimming spots.
-It felt like a treasure hunt, finding these little pockets of tranquility away from the main crowds.
-It’s a great way to experience the natural beauty of the area without needing to fight for a spot on the sand.
+Antibes itself, kinda boasts a few lovely sandy beaches that are right there within reach which is a big plus if you’re traveling with family or you just want fast, easy access to the sea.
+But honestly, the part I enjoyed most was wandering around the Cap d’Antibes peninsula, it felt so different from the usual postcard vibe.
+There are these fantastic walking paths, they kind of guide you toward hidden coves and smaller calmer swimming areas.
+I mean it really felt like some sort of treasure hunt finding these little pockets of peace away from the main crowds.
+Somehow it’s an excellent way to take in the area’s natural beauty without having to wrestle for a spot on the sand, and that alone made the whole day feel more relaxed.

 Exploring the Walled Old Town